 This website is home to a collaborative digital humanities project that highlights, maps, and explores the influence of Buddhism on the healthcare landscape in Philadelphia.
 The overall goal for the current project is to understand the impact of Buddhist institutions, practices, and cultural orientations, with a particular emphasis on frequently overlooked non-white and non-English-speaking voices.
 This project provides a resource that increases public and scholarly understanding of American religious diversity, as well as exploring the intersections between religion and health.
 The site will also make available documentary video based on our research, which will be geared toward a general audience.
 We hope that this digital platform that will be useful for teaching and research projects related to Buddhism and religious pluralism in the U.S., and also will provide a platform for the ongoing collection of data on Buddhism’s impact on healthcare.

 Statement of Purpose

 This project shares some features with other digital projects such as Harvard’s Pluralism Project and Ohio State’s American Religious Sounds Project, but with a targeted focus on exploring connections between Buddhism and healthcare.
 Our project’s raison d’être is to generate conversations and improve understandings about the close relationship between religion and health — two important facets of human experience.
 A number of big questions are raised by this project, including: How do faith and health interrelate?
 How do communities respond to collective trauma and challenges?
-How do newcomers to America navigate the social infrastructure?
-How do urban spaces help or hinder social support networks such as religious institutions?
-This project does not seek to resolve these questions with easy answers, but rather to provide a cooperative framework and infrastructure with which to engage with and to explore these questions and others that may arise.
-Related to these questions, we have goals explicit goals in the following areas:
+How do newcomers to America navigate the healthcare infrastructure?
+How do religious organizations help or hinder social support networks?
+This project does not seek to resolve these questions with easy answers, but rather to provide a framework and infrastructure with which to engage with and to explore these questions and others that may arise.